Adde2130/GRUD/README.md

 ## Installing

-It is recommended to first create a virtual environment in python like so:
+It is recommended to first create a virtual environment in Python like so:

 ```bash
 python -m venv .venv